 Our Wall of Angels

-Angel is one of hundreds of children who die each year because of that awful thing called cancer.
-As hard as it is for us to know that Angel will never to get live her dream of doing makeup on Broadway, it is even more heartbreaking that she is just one of hundreds of children who will never dream again.
+Angel is one of hundreds of children who die each year because of cancer.
+As hard as it is for us to know that Angel will never to get live her dream of doing makeup on Broadway, it is even more heartbreaking that she is not the only child to have her dreams cut short.
 We never want to forget those beautiful children.

 Blake was 17 when he was diagnosed with Epithelioid Sarcoma.
 He died a few years later at age 20.
 Blake's favorite color was purple and he loved to play video games, read books and listen to music.
 His smile was the first thing people noticed about him.
 "He had a beautiful smile," said his mom.
 "I want people to remember his heart and kindness.
 He would give you the jacket off his back....and he has.
 He thought of others above his own needs."
 Blake wanted to pursue a job in the music field, either production or something similar.
 Cancer cut his dreams short.